F-1 Student Status

 - You may need a tourist visa for the country you are visiting.

-If you have any questions about maintaining your F-1 student status or other immigration issues, please come to the ALCI office in Academic Hall, Room 415.
+If you have any questions about maintaining your F-1 student status or other immigration issues, please call the ALCI office, 760-750-3200, to make an appointment.